Lessons from the high-resolution spectroscopy of AW UMa and Epsilon CrA: Is the Lucy model valid?: Introduction

 \section{Introduction}

 This paper is a combined re-discussion of the high spectral-resolution time monitoring of two W~UMa-type binary stars, AW~UMa \citep[paper P1]{Rci2015} and $\epsilon\,$CrA \citep[paper P2]{Rci2020}.
 The binaries are located at the high-mass, long-period end of the W~UMa-binary effective-temperature sequence.
-Excellent introductions to the current state of research on W~UMa-type or contact binaries can be found in \citet{GS2008} and \citet{Gaz2024}.
+Excellent recent introductions to the current state of research on W~UMa-type or contact binaries can be found in \citet{GS2008} and \citet{Gaz2024}, while a large collection of data and derived, Lucy-model dependent quantities is in \citet{Lat2021}.

 The W~UMa binaries, sometimes also called ``contact binaries'', consist of apparently Main Sequence stars in the spectral range from early F-type to early K-type.
 W~UMa binaries are moderately common in the solar vicinity, with one such system per about 500 F-K dwarfs \citep{Rci2002a}.
 Their kinematic and metallicity properties are characteristic of the old disk population \citep{Rci2013a}.
 The high-luminosity detection advantage of the early F-type systems, such as AW~UMa and $\epsilon\,$CrA, compensates for their smaller numbers compared with somewhat later counterparts and for a tendency to have more dissimilar components, resulting in small variability amplitudes.
 The mass ratios $q = M_2/M_1$ tend to peak in a wide range around $q \simeq 0.3 - 0.5$ for more common late-F and early-G type binaries, but rarer early-F systems tend to show small values of $q$ and consequently small light variations.
 There may exist a bifurcation in the mass ratio as a function of the orbital period \citep[Fig.6]{Rci2010}; this matter is currently a subject of further research \citep{Gaz2024}.